-Annotation Reviewer Status Type Date Topic version DITA maps are built from a few core elements that are used for referencing and organizing topics.
+DITA maps are built from a few core elements that are used for referencing and organizing topics.
 The element also is available to specify metadata for the map, for individual topics, or for groups of topics.
-Many elements inside also available inside the topic prolog. gjoseph updated change 22/11/2021 13:34:59 Closing this comment; see my response to Frank Wegmann's comment on the shortdesc. keberlein updated comment 23/11/2021 00:08:41
+Many elements inside also are also available inside the topic prolog.

+See my response to Frank Wegmann's comment on the shortdesc.